Bluebells Love to learn

 For information on Sabbatical Leave and Study contact your Area CMD Adviser.

 For consultation in advance of applications for any CMD events not included here, please contact your Area CMD Adviser.
+Please note that where a CMD Adviser, MDR, Archdeacon or Bishop has recommended coaching, this will be funded by a £230 grant, which will not deplete your CMD grant rights for the rest of the year.

 For more information or to report anything wrong with this page please contact Andy Griffiths